DLiNa/dlina.github.io/_posts/2015-06-27-The-Birth-and-Death-of-German-Playwrights.md

 list: false
 featured: false
 ---
-Why not toy around with some metadata today?
+Probably you already know that we celebrate every single bit of code we get out of the TextGrid Repository.
+So why not toy around with some metadata today?

 Our [Sydney corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/) – which was derived from the ["Digitale Bibliothek" corpus](https://textgrid.de/digitale-bibliothek) within the TextGrid Repository – holds 465 dramatic pieces from 1731 to 1929, written by xxx authors altogether.
 If we would plot the places of birth and death of all the authors on a map, we would probably get an interesting result.
 And that is what we did.